papagander/papagander/README.md

 # 👋 Hi, I'm Tim

 I'm a senior Computer Science student passionate about AI, algorithms, and systems programming.
-Currently working on Tower of Hanoi visualizations, chess engines, and backend tools.
+Currently working on a reporting framework and a functional Chess Engine.

 - 🎓 CS Student @ Augusta University School of Computer and Cyber Sciences
 - 😎 Love OCaml.
 Recursion go brrrrrrr
 - 👍 Solid with Python.
 Better with types.
-- 🪄 SQL wizard.
-C# proficient.
+- 🪄 Strong programming fundamentals developed in C# and SQL.
-- 🔭 Interested in AI, language, and cool math
+- 🔭 Interested in AI, language, and cool math.
-- 🔧 Good tools -> happy me -> good tools -> happy me -> etc.
+- 🔧 Take care of your tools, and your tools will take care of you.

 ---